• Skip to primary navigation

 If you can’t find a rustic multigrain bread, swap it out for another hearty loaf of your choosing such as ciabatta or sourdough.

-Filed Under: Recipe, Side Dish, Sides, Uncategorized Tagged With: bread, Panzanella, Panzanella Salad, Panzanella Summer Salad, Peaches, Side Dish, Summer Salad, Tomatoes
+Filed Under: Recipe, Sides, Uncategorized Tagged With: bread, Panzanella, Panzanella Salad, Panzanella Summer Salad, Peaches, Side Dish, Summer Salad, Tomatoes

 LEMON HUMMUS with ROSEMARY PITA CHIPS